We conduct research and interventions to address polarization on social and digital media in contexts across the globe.

 Our research explores both the positive and negative roles of social media in conflict contexts, developing a deeper understanding of its potential as both a conflict driver and a peacebuilding tool.
 Our interventions directly address polarization on social media, using non-violent techniques to foster a shift to constructive dialogue.
 Findings from this work continue to inform the key functions that digital technologies can play in peacebuilding and adjacent fields such as mediation.

-The Digital MAPS program is a six-month collaboration with the British Council and 19 partnering organizations and social media content creators (available attribution forthcoming) in Iraq, Jordan, Lebanon, Libya, Occupied Palestinian Territories, Syria, Yemen, and Tunisia.
-We are supporting partners with training and technical support to conduct social media mapping, analysis, and the design and implementation of pilot interventions that counter polarization and promote inclusivity and openness in the networked public sphere.
+The Digital MAPS program was a six-month collaboration with the British Council and 18 partnering organizations and social media content creators in Iraq, Jordan, Lebanon, Libya, Occupied Palestinian Territories, Syria, Yemen, and Tunisia.
+Build Up supported partners to conduct participatory action research using Phoenix to conduct social media mapping and analysis in order to understand polarization dynamics on Facebook, Twitter and YouTube.
+Based on this research, Build Up provided training and technical support for the design and implementation of pilot interventions that counter polarization and promote inclusivity and openness in the networked public sphere.

 The Commons is Build Up’s tested and successful intervention to address polarization in social media in the USA.
 We first piloted The Commons project in 2017.
 Throughout 2019, we ran a scaled-up version of the project, testing a variety of strategies, and our evaluation concluded that we have designed and tested a model that delivers results and impact at a reasonable cost and can be scaled.
 In 2020-21, we are adapting this model with an explicit focus around topics, events, and geographies relevant to the 2020 election and post-election period, and to scale it to reach more people.